 Both Jira and Bugzilla have their default version of the software bug life cycle with slight variations.
 These solutions always allow you to alter the stages as per the structure of your testing framework.

-Please have a look at the below snapshots of the two most popular defect tracking solutions.
+Please have a look at the below snapshots of the two most popular defect-tracking software.
 We’ve tried to simplify the stages leaving all the complexity aside so that you can easily remember the defect life cycle steps.
 Be sure to check out our other tutorial on product life cycle.